 License Expiration - The license is valid for 5 years.
 It expires on December 31 every fifth year after the data of issuance.
 More details on the license renewal process for currently licensed falconers is available below.

 You must be at least 14 years old to receive the Apprentice falconry license; however, you may take the examination if you are under 14 years old.

 The first step to obtaining a Falconry license is to take the DEC falconry license exam and receive a grade of 80% or higher.
 The 100-question examination tests the applicant's knowledge of falconry laws and regulations, falconry techniques, handling methods and related matters.

 - Cost - $0

-- When and Where - Exams are given annually in mid-April at DEC regional offices statewide.
-The exam date and registration deadline are typically announced on this page prior to the exam.
+- When and Where - Exams are given annually in April and August at DEC regional offices statewide.
+The exam date and registration deadline are announced on this page at least one month prior to the exam.